mjackson/my-react/README.md

+# myReact

-myReact is React without ES6 classes or `this`.
+myReact is a lightweight, drop-in replacement for React that avoids using ES6 classes and `this`.

 In myReact, you don't create classes or extend `React.Component`.
 Instead, you just export a bunch of functions from a JavaScript module.